nsantullo/kafka-weather/README.md

 The last step (number 4) is used to write some events into topic.

 $ bin/kafka-console-producer.sh --topic quickstart-events --bootstrap-server localhost:9092
-This is my first event
-This is my second event

 The above entry should be used to get the weather.
 You can use it (after running the npm command as wrote below) in the following way: e.g. {"city":"Milan"}